TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ### Sieging

 As a king or general, place a coloured banner in the wilderness close to a town to initiate a siege.
 Starting a siege will cost the attacking nation $1500.
-This money will be recovered by the winner of the siege.
+This money will be recovered by the siege winner.

-#### Gaining siege points
+#### Scoring

+The town under siege has a score shown in `/t` that will deterimne the siege winner.

-As an attacker (soldier/general/king) or a defender (guard/sheriff/mayor), occupy the wilderness area close to the siege banner and/or kill enemy players within a large radius of the siege banner.
+As an attacker (soldier/general/king) or a defender (guard/sheriff/mayor), occupy the wilderness area within a chunk of the siege banner and/or kill enemy players within a 100 block radius of the siege banner.
 Allies can contribute.

 #### Winning
 Be the side with the best score when the siege victory timer hits zero.
 The attacker requires a positive points total to win.
 The defender requires a negative points total to win.